1abel

 3. 03Fabric weight matters more than logo.
 The best minimalist tees sit at 220 GSM ring-spun cotton; thermal layers at 400 GSM brushed; hoodies at 550 GSM ultra-heavyweight; selvage denim at 14oz; canvas tote at 16oz.

-4. 04Origin matters: Melbourne fleece, Florence leather, Okayama denim, Sydney merino, Bangkok sterling — each fabric and finishing is sourced from the city that does it best, then assembled into the catalog.
+4. 04Origin matters: Portugal fleece, Florence leather, Okayama denim, Australian merino, Bangkok sterling — each fabric and finishing is sourced from the place that does it best, then assembled into the catalog.

-5. 0522 base pieces is enough for a complete adult wardrobe: 8 tops, 6 bottoms, 8 accessories.
-Doubling that into two sides (Shadow + Light) gives you 44 pairings without redundancy.
+5. 0522 base pieces is enough for a complete adult wardrobe: 8 tops, 6 bottoms, 8 accessories — each offered in ten warm colorways that all pair, so the wardrobe builds without redundancy.

 6. 06The "no restocks" rule forces minimalism on the brand side too.
-Capsule pressings happen twice a year (Equinox + Solstice) and never come back — every drop is a finite, considered edit.
+There is one pressing a year, on 11.11, and it never comes back — every drop is a finite, considered edit.

 Continue from hereRelated on 1ABEL